Accounting, Tax & CFO Support for Technology and SaaS Companies

-Financial Clarity Built For The Full Technology Ecosystem
+Financial Clarity Built for the Full Technology Ecosystem

-How We Support Technology And SaaS Businesses
+How We Support Technology and SaaS Businesses

-Cash collected is not the same as revenue earned.
-Getting this wrong has consequences that compound quickly.
 SaaS subscriptions, usage-based pricing, milestone billing, and hybrid models all create revenue recognition complexity that standard accounting handles poorly.
 Under ASPE Section 3400, a $120,000 annual subscription collected in January is not $120,000 of revenue in that month.
 Treating it that way creates problems that surface at the worst possible moment during a fundraise, a board review, or due diligence.
-What changes: Revenue is recognized correctly from the start.
-Deferred revenue is tracked properly and every stakeholder from your board to your auditor sees numbers they can rely on.

 Knowing your burn rate is not the same as managing it.